Employment Law

 If you are experiencing sexual harassment at work, first tell your employer.
 You can report sexual harassment to either a supervisor or a member of the Human Resources Department at your company.

-This person may be able to take actions that will end the harassment.
+This person may be able to take actions to end the harassment.
 This step will also help your case if you need to file a complaint or lawsuit because it shows that you attempted to handle the harassment in-house first.

-If that does not solve the problem, you can file a complaint with the California Department of Fair Employment and Housing (“DFEH”). which is now known as the California Civil Rights Department.
+If that does not solve the problem, you can file a complaint with the California Civil Rights Department.
 California law requires you to take this step before filing a workplace harassment lawsuit.

-After filing your claim, you’ll need to wait for the DFEH to issue a “right to sue” notice.
-California may issue a “right to sue” notice immediately or following the DFEH’s investigation of your complaint.
+After filing your claim, you’ll need to wait for the CRD to issue a “right to sue” notice.
+California may issue a “right to sue” notice immediately or following the CRD’s investigation of your complaint.

 LAWS THAT PROTECT EMPLOYEES FROM SEXUAL HARASSMENT